Overview and History

 The George Gamow Lecture Committee is proud to continue the tradition of presenting this series by bringing world-known scientists to the CU Boulder campus.
-The 51st George Gamow Memorial Lecture will be delivered by Dr. Kip Thorne on April 27, 2017.
+The 53rd George Gamow Memorial Lecture will be delivered by Dr. Andrea Ghez on March 5, 2024.

 Previous Gamow Lecturers include 25 Nobel Laureates and dozens of award-winning researchers and scientists.